About Size Criteria (Bedroom tax)

 There is no general exemption for disabled people, as the government have stated that there is already sufficient allowance for disabled people through the provision for an extra room where the tenant has an overnight carer.

 The only exception at the moment is people living in supported accommodation (sheltered housing).

-The changes will come into effect in April 2013 for all working age Housing Benefit claimants, including existing claimants.
+The changes came into effect on 1st April 2013 for all working age Housing Benefit and Universal Credit claimants, including existing claimants.